Do you want to get rid of those pesky and annoying weeds from your garden?

 This method of killing weeds works by destroying new viable seeds from sprouting and post-emergent weeds from growing.
 To get rid of actively growing weed you first will need to cut them down with weed cutters such as a weed wackier and then put the newspaper on top of that weed and then add soil or mulch on top of that.

 Using lemon juice is an efficient way of killing weeds because it contains high amounts of citric acid.
-Citric acid works by burning down the weeds foliage.
+Citric acid works by burning down the foliage of the weeds.
 Citric acid is a non-selective, contact herbicide, so apply it only on the unwanted plants.

 Boiling water with salt